 Heidi advises that if you’re planning on giving thank you gifts to bridesmaids, parents or anyone else, either do it earlier on in the day or announce that you’ll be personally thanking them later as to not disrupt the speech.

-She says: “Gift-giving is basically an excuse for guests to start checking their Whatsapp!”
+She says: “Gift-giving is basically an excuse for guests to start checking their WhatsApp!”

-Adrian says: “There are lots of people to talk about and you should deal with them one at a time and avoid repetition.
+Adrian says, “There are lots of people to talk about and you should deal with them one at a time and avoid repetition.

-“Eesist the urge to launch straight into how amazing your new partner looks and then pepper the speech with references to them.
+“Resist the urge to launch straight into how amazing your new partner looks and then pepper the speech with references to them.
 They are the star of the show so save the latter half of the speech to be dedicated to them and what they mean to you.”

-Agreeing with Adrian’s point, Heidi also stressed the importance of not boring people with a lengthy speech, but also not coming across like you’re enjoying the attention a little too much.
+Heidi also stressed the importance of not boring people with a lengthy speech, but also not coming across like you’re enjoying the attention a little too much.

 Adrian explained that it’s too much detail that really slows a speech down: “A great speech demands the very least from the guests in order for them to enjoy it, so now is not the time to recount exactly how you know each of the ushers individually.
 A good guide is to aim for a total of 1,350 words – if you’re edging well over that, then it’s time to strip out some of the content.”

 According to Adrian: “Tradition says that you should end on a toast to the bridesmaids and a little aside to the best man.
-I’ve never found this works – in my opinion the focus of the speech should be exclusively on your partner, that’s why I suggest toasting to the bridesmaids earlier in the speech and making the final words all about your partner.
+I’ve never found this works – in my opinion, the focus of the speech should be exclusively on your partner, that’s why I suggest toasting to the bridesmaids earlier in the speech and making the final words all about your partner.

 “You should have talked about the best man earlier in the speech but there’s no harm in having a quick one-liner referencing him at the end but make sure it’s after the final toast.”

-Speechy’s Heidi has a lot of advice when it comes to calming nerves around your wedding speech, starting with just how important the planning and preparation is.
+Heidi has a lot of advice when it comes to calming nerves around your wedding speech, starting with just how important the planning and preparation is.

 “The key to being confident on the day is writing a wedding speech that’s so good you can’t wait to deliver it.
-If you know you’re going to make your friends laugh, your mum cry and your bride love you even more then you’ll ooze confidence whilst delivering your speech.”
+If you know you’re going to make your friends laugh, your mum cry and your bride/groom love you even more then you’ll ooze confidence whilst delivering your speech.”

-1. Film yourself – Use your phone to film yourself practising your speech.
+1. Film Yourself – Use your phone to film yourself practising your speech.
 Watch it back and channel your inner Simon Cowell – work out how your delivery could be improved and what you would change.

-3. Smile and breathe – It may sound obvious but taking a deep breath is surprisingly effective at reducing those stress nerves and smiling is scientifically proven to be infectious, making them a fool-proof combination.
+3. Smile and Breathe – It may sound obvious but taking a deep breath is surprisingly effective at reducing those stress nerves and smiling is scientifically proven to be infectious, making them a fool-proof combination.